oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/qri/README.md

 PASSED
 ```

-Example output when running on Intel® PAC with Intel Arria® 10 GX FPGA for 8 matrices (each consisting of 32*32 real numbers):
+Example output when running on Intel&reg; PAC with Intel Arria&reg; 10 GX FPGA for 8 matrices (each consisting of 32*32 real numbers):

 ```
 Device name: pac_a10 : Intel PAC Platform (pac_f100000)